ChengxiC/REBA-WSVAD/README.md

 This is the official Pytorch implementation of our paper: "REBA: Residual Mixture-of-Experts and Bidirectional Video–Text Alignment for Better Fine-grained Weakly Supervised Video Anomaly Detection" in CVPR 2026 findings track.

-Chengxi Chu Nurul Japar* Chee Kau Lim
+Chengxi Chu, Nurul Japar*, Chee Kau Lim

 Faculty of Computer Science and Information Technology, Universiti Malaya